sistrall/amcss/README.md

 AMCSS is designed as a foundation for other libraries, specifically developed for different environments.

+If you're using Rails, than you could evaluate [amcss-rails](https://github.com/sistrall/amcss-rails).

 ## Contributing

 1. Fork it ( https://github.com/sistrall/amcss/fork )